freenas/freenas-docs/userguide/sharing.rst

    Add Target Screen

-If you select :guilabel:`Fibre Channel`, this screen will change so only the :guilabel:`Target Name` and :guilabel:`Target Alias` fields remain, as those are the only applicable fields for a Fibre Channel connection.
+After selecting :guilabel:`Fibre Channel`, this screen changes so only the :guilabel:`Target Name` and :guilabel:`Target Alias` fields remain, as those are the only applicable fields for a Fibre Channel connection.
 An example is shown in